openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - Replace a replica with other one which is used in volume distribution and ephemeral cases
 - Identify replicas which are allowed to connect to target
+- Decrease ReplicationFactor of volume by removing replica

 ### Non-Goals

-- Scaling down replicas
-- Add replicas in GitOps model
+- Add/Remove replicas in GitOps model
 - Workflow to replace non-existing replica
 - operator that detects the need to increase ReplicationFactor
+- Remove more than one replica at a time

 ## Proposal